oceanprotocol/market/documentation/build-a-marketplace/README.md

 If you’re completely unfamiliar with Ocean Market or web3 applications in general, you will benefit from reading these guides first:

-* To use your clone of Ocean Market, you’ll need a [wallet](../../user-guides/wallets/README.md).
-We recommend [getting set up with metamask](../../user-guides/wallets/metamask-setup.md).
+* To use your clone of Ocean Market, you’ll need a wallet.
+We recommend getting set up with metamask.
-* You’ll also need some [OCEAN on a testnet](../../user-guides/wallets-and-ocean.md) to use your marketplace.
+* You’ll also need some OCEAN on a testnet to use your marketplace.
-* When you have the testnet tokens, have a go at [publishing a data NFT](../../user-guides/publish-data-nfts.md) on Ocean Market.
+* When you have the testnet tokens, have a go at publishing a data NFT on Ocean Market.
-* Run through the process of [consuming a data asset](../../user-guides/buy-data-nfts.md) on Ocean Market.
+* Run through the process of consuming a data asset on Ocean Market.

+For more information visit the [Ocean Docs](https://docs.oceanprotocol.com/)

 **Required Prerequisites**